We all have the best intentions.

 Once we’re educated, that is.

-But then we get busy with life and it’s easy to ignore what we know in favor of what’s easier.
+But then we get busy with life and it’s easy to ignore what we know in favor of what’s easier for our lives.

-(I say ignore and not forget, because once we educate ourselves, we know exactly what that Starbucks take-out cup is doing to Earth, and we get one anyway because hey, convenience.)
+(I say ignore and not forget, because once we educate ourselves, we know exactly what that Starbucks take-out cup is doing to the planet, and we get one anyway because hey, convenience.)

-So, while it’s nice to advocate that everyone just jumps fully 100 percent into being completely green, the reality is that most of us don’t.
+So, while it would be amazing if everyone jumped fully into living a completely eco lifestyle, the reality is that most of us don’t.

 Crash diets fail for the same reason—too much change at once will send us scurrying back to our old, wasteful ways.
 Forming habits is hard.
 To make it stick, we need to start small.
 We need to ease our way into a different way of living.

-So, do these nine things, at least.
-Start today because they’re all simple and totally doable for the average person or family.
+So, to start, do these nine things—they’re all simple and totally doable for the average person or family.

 1. Take the bag off your lawnmower.

-This keeps grass clippings out of landfills and the clippings actually act as fertilizer for your lawn anyway.
-And if you water your lawn, just, no. If it’s dry where you are, consider a vegetable garden instead (and make the water worth it) or just concede that a lush looking lawn is not more important than your future drinking water supply.
+This keeps grass clippings out of landfills and the clippings actually help keep your lawn healthy anyway.
+And if you water your lawn, just, no. If it’s dry where you are, consider a vegetable garden instead (and make the water worth it) or simply realize that a lush looking lawn is not more important than your future drinking water supply.

 2. Reusable bags.